jensopetersen/tei-compactor/README.md

 tei-compactor
 ==============

-A script to list all unique paths in a TEI document and construct a TEI instance incorporating only used paths.
+An XQuery script to list all unique paths in a TEI document and to construct on that basis a compact TEI instance incorporating only used paths.